cscart/docs/en/user_guide/orders/actions_on_orders/notifications.rst

-   * If you see **0** as a result of running the scrip, it means that the standard ``mail`` PHP function does not work on your server.
+   * If you see **0** as a result of running the script, it means that the standard ``mail`` PHP function does not work on your server.
 Contact your server administrator in this case.

 ---------------
 Via SMTP Server